ReVeal: Self-Evolving Code Agents via Reliable Self-Verification: Introduction

 \section{Introduction}

-Recent advances in reinforcement learning (RL) for large language models (LLMs) have shown strong potential to improve reasoning abilities using rule-based rewards~\citep{guo2025deepseek,openai_learning_to_reason}.
-Building on this foundation, emerging research focuses on equipping LLMs with external tools to enhance reasoning via multi-turn RL frameworks.
-Recent studies such as Search-R1~\citep{jin2025searchr1trainingllmsreason}, ReTool~\citep{feng2025retoolreinforcementlearningstrategic}, and ToRL~\citep{li2025torlscalingtoolintegratedrl} have achieved notable progress in tool-augmented reasoning by calling tools such as search engines for retrieval and code interpreters for calculation.
-However, these frameworks lack mechanisms to obtain verification feedback from interactive environments or to assign rewards across multiple turns.
-They rely solely on sparse outcome signals without explicitly optimizing for verification, resulting in unreliable self-verification and limited capacity for iterative improvement.
+Reinforcement learning with verifiable rewards (RLVR) has recently shown strong potential to enhance the reasoning abilities of large language models (LLMs)~\citep{guo2025deepseek,openai_learning_to_reason}.
+A key factor behind this success is the emergence of reflection and self-verification, which allow models to iteratively refine their reasoning.
+Recent analyses identify the \emph{verification-generation asymmetry} (i.e., easier to verify than to solve) as the underlying mechanism for these improvements and a key driver of test-time scaling~\citep{wei2025verifierlaw,setlur2025e3learningexploreenables}.
+However, current RLVR methods rely solely on outcome rewards without explicitly optimizing verification.
+This leads to unreliable self-verification, where models often produce verbose, uninformative reflections or random guessing on hard problems, and limits the effectiveness of test-time scaling: prior studies show that reasoning performance plateaus once test-time compute exceeds the training horizon~\citep{setlur2025e3learningexploreenables}.

-Complex problem-solving, such as challenging coding tasks, often requires multiple iterations of verification and revision rather than being accomplished in one single attempt.
-Accurate verification and feedback are therefore crucial to guide this iterative refinement.
-Prior work has introduced multi-turn code generation by either training a separate critic model to assess and critique each attempt~\citep{xie2025teachinglanguagemodelscritique}, or by incorporating execution feedback from a code interpreter ~\citep{gehring2025rlefgroundingcodellms}.
-However, these methods either increase complexity at inference time by requiring both a policy and a critic model, or rely on pre-existing public test cases, which are often unavailable in real-world scenarios.
+Complex problem-solving, such as competitive programming, typically requires multiple iterations of verification and revision rather than being solved in a single attempt, making accurate feedback essential to guide refinement.
+This highlights the need for verification-driven multi-turn reasoning.
+Prior work has attempted this either by training a separate critic model to assess each attempt—without leveraging tool feedback and at the cost of added inference-time complexity~\citep{xie2025teachinglanguagemodelscritique}—or by relying on execution feedback against pre-existing public tests, which are rarely available in real-world scenarios~\citep{gehring2025rlefgroundingcodellms}.
+As a result, these methods provide limited and non-generalizable verification, leaving self-verification unreliable and limiting sustained improvement.

+To address these limitations, we propose \textbf{ReVeal}, a multi-turn RL framework that \emph{explicitly optimizes self-verification}, thereby widening the verification-generation (V-G) asymmetry and fostering co-evolution of both capabilities during training.
+This enables models at inference to obtain reliable verification signals from realistic environments and iteratively refine their solutions, without needing to rely on pre-existing tests.
+The widened V-G gap allows verification to drive sustained improvements in generation, ultimately enabling deeper test-time scaling (Figure~\ref{fig_concept}).